lairdubois/lairdubois-opencutlist-sketchup-extension/CHANGLOG.md

 This changelog references the relevant changes (bug and security fixes) done in 0.x versions.

+* 0.4.2 (2016-12-18)

+  * Cutlist considere all components that contains faces.
+Not only leaf components.
+  * Cutlist area and volume summary bugfix

 * 0.4.1 (2016-12-16)

   * Cutlist options bugfix